CenturyLinkCloud/PublicKB/Marketplace/Providers/getting-started-guide-marketplace-ecosystem-provider-portal.md

 10. Click **Create**.

-11. Click **Request Publication**.
+11. Once all of the technical and billing integrations are completed and you are ready to test the product in staging, Click **Request Publication**.
 This forwards a request to the CenturyLink Marketplace team notifying them to review and publish your product.
 If there are questions/issues related to the submission, a Marketplace team member will contact you.
 Otherwise, your product is published within two business days.
+A Marketplace team member will give you a test account to be able to test the product in staging.

 **Note**:

-Required steps for publication of products are as follows:
+Required steps for publication of products to staging are as follows:

 1) MPA has been reviewed and accepted.
 2) W-9 has been submitted to the Marketplace team, reviewed, and approved.
 3) Product EULA URL is listed under the product EULA field.
 4) Support information is listed under the product support field.
-5) Technical integration has been completed and tested.
+5) Technical integration has been completed.
-6) Billing integration has been completed and tested.
+6) Billing integration has been completed.

    ![EPP6](../../images/EPP6.png)

+11. Once the product has been successfully tested for Technical & Billing integration, a Marketplace team member will migrate the product from staging to production.

 ### Making Changes to a Product